mattvision/the-home-church.hugo-cms/site/content/gallery/_index.md

         coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
   heading: Recent snaps
+  description: >-
-  description: Please use the image slider below to view more pictures.
+    Welcome to our photo spot.
+Please use the image slider below to view more pictures.
+We hope to see your picture here too!
 ---